zeek/spicy-course/src/error_recovery.md

    - If we synchronize on `Message::b` it would seem that we should be able to recover at its data.

-     This however does not work since the list uses lookahead parsing, so we would fail already in `Messages` before we could recover in `Message`.
+     This however does not work since the vector uses lookahead parsing, so we would fail already in `Messages` before we could recover in `Message`.

-   - We need to synchronize on the next list element.
+   - We need to synchronize on the next vector element.

-     In larger units synchronizing high up (e.g., on a list in the top-level unit) allows recovering from more general errors at the cost of not extracting some data, e.g., we would be able to also handle misspelled `B`s in this example.
+     In larger units synchronizing high up (e.g., on a vector in the top-level unit) allows recovering from more general errors at the cost of not extracting some data, e.g., we would be able to also handle misspelled `B`s in this example.